HL7/cqf-measures/input/pages/using-cql.md

 A "data type" in CQL refers to any named type used within CQL expressions.
 They may be primitive types, such as the system-defined "Integer" and "DateTime", or they may be model-defined types such as "Encounter" or "Medication".
-For FHIR-based eCQMs using the QI-Core profiles, these will be the author-friendly identifiers for the QI-Core profile.
+For FHIR-based QMs using the QI-Core profiles, these will be the author-friendly identifiers for the QI-Core profile.
 Data types referenced in CQL libraries to be included in a Measure must conform to Conformance Requirement 4.14.

 **Conformance Requirement 4.14 (Data Type Names):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-14)